rmittal1421/Psuedo-Unix-Terminal/README.md

 - -i
 - -l
 - -R
+There are other commands supported by the application as well.
+The combinations of all the above commondas will also work similar to how a normal shell works.
+Order of the commands can be changed and these commands are case insensitive.
 These work in exactly the same way as it would in a unix terminal.
 For instance:
 - ls -l: List in long format (see below).
 A total sum of all file sizes is output on a line before the long listing.
 Output is one entry per line.
 - ls -i: For each file, print its inode number.